CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp route-reflection reflect-between-clients</h>

 Allows routes to be reflected between clients for the specified VRF.
 Typically, routes are reflected only between clients and non-clients, with the clients of a route reflector expected to be fully meshed.
-The default setting is `off`.
+The default setting is `disabled`.

+{{%notice note%}}
+In Cumulus Linux 5.14 and earlier, you specify `on` or `off`.
+{{%/notice%}}

 ### Command Syntax